DarthJahus/ZeroTip-Telegram/README.md

 ## ZeroTip - Zero currency tipbot for Telegram
 > Forked from [PandaTip-Telegram](https://github.com/DarthJahus/PandaTip-Telegram), by @DarthJahus

+### ⚠ Warning

+This bot is not functional for it needs account management to be supported by the client (wallet).

+The feature has been deprecated and removed from latest BitcoinCore clients, and therefore from all clients who merged the change or forked after it has been made.

 ### Dependencies

 * `apt-get install python-dev`